Being an introvert has both it’s perks and disadvantages, probably much like it it is to be an extrovert or anybody else, for that matter.

 - I am an INFJ and HSP.

-- I am open to new experiences.
+- I am open to some new experiences.

 - I try and challenge myself daily.

 Being an introvert allows me to be completely comfortable with being alone with my thoughts and feelings, so my head is free to “roam about the cabin” without judgment.
 My mind tends to drift a lot, and I have a great imagination, but this ability is also vital to sorting out my own feelings, making major decisions, and finding solutions to problems that arise.
 I also need time alone to recharge, rethink, and reflect.
 It’s like breathing for me, and it’s usually when my best ideas and inspirations come to me.

 The truth is, being an introvert, I just don’t need the outside stimulation that others do.
 I get plenty of it in my own head and in what I choose to do with my time, which is usually pretty mellow, so there’s a high probability that I’ll say “no” to your next party invitation because, honestly, I’d rather be reading a good book, watching an independent film, daydreaming, or writing my next blog post.
 I still love you, though.